darbio/redis-topic-queues/README.md

 # Redis Topic -> Queues

-This project uses NRP and Bull to provide a fan out topic whereby a domain event can be published by the event publisher to a topic.
+This project [Bull](https://www.npmjs.com/package/bull) to provide a fan out topic whereby a domain event can be published by the event publisher to a topic.
 The topic listens to the events which are sent to the topic, where a list of registrations are maintained by the process.
 The topic then re-emits the event onto the queue for processing.

 The simple architecture for this is as follows: